 Making eye contact is extremely important when having a conversation with your children.
 It shows them that you are present — that whatever you are talking about is more important than the rest of the world around you.
 It is difficult to make good eye contact when you are staring at the screen in your hand.
 Be mindful of this and put your phone down when speaking/listening to your children.

-Digital World Affecting Everyone
+The Digital World is Affecting Everyone

-It is easier to focus our anxieties on our children’s screen time than to pack up our own devices.
-It really starts with us the parents and adults, after all the children do what we do not what we say.
-So before you say these children are always on screens, what about you stop ignoring them.
-When you are spending quality time with your children – be present and put down your phone.
+Everyone seems stuck in this digital, always-connected pressure cooker.
+Share on XFocusing our anxieties on our children’s screen time is easier than packing up our devices.
+It really starts with us, the parents and adults, after all the children do what we do, not what we say.
+So before you say these children are always on screens, what about you stop ignoring them?
+When spending quality time with your children – be present and put down your phone.